 This is the discipline of making a website and apps appear correctly, no matter what device is in use.
 Through various techniques, developers assure that everyone sees the same thing, no matter how they consume it.
 A responsive design ensures that the UX is top-notch.

-A sitemap provides an easy to understand navigational hierarchy.
+A sitemap provides an easy-to-understand navigational hierarchy.
 It helps boost UX for websites, especially ones with lots of pages and a complex structure.

-A user flow diagram is similar to a task flow, but with more paths.
+A user flow diagram is similar to a task flow but with more paths.
 User flows attach to entry points and specific users.

-Website wireframes are visual guides that represent a skeleton framework of a potential website., It shows where the visual elements are, to accomplish precise purposes.
+Website wireframes are visual guides that represent a skeleton framework of a potential website., It shows where the visual elements are to accomplish precise purposes.

-Attention to details is a crucial ingredient for UX design.
+Attention to detail is a crucial ingredient for UX design.
 That concentration has to extend to feedback and testing to ensure that the final offering is polished and ready for mass adoption.
 With scalable products, mistakes also increase at a rapid pace.
 Nothing turns off potential customers faster than clunky, buggy interfaces.